l7mp/stunner/doc/SECURITY.md

 ## Authentication

-For the initial release, STUNner uses a single statically set username/password pair for all clients and the password is available in plain text at the clients.
+By default, STUNner uses a single statically set username/password pair for all clients and the password is available in plain text at the clients (`plaintext` authentication mode).
 Anyone with access to the static STUNner credentials can open a UDP tunnel to any service inside the Kubernetes cluster, unless [blocked](#access-control) by a properly configured Kubernetes `NetworkPolicy`.

 In order to mitigate the risk, it is a good security practice to reset the username/password pair every once in a while.
 Suppose you want to set the STUN/TURN username to `my_user` and the